-This letter is in response to an insert which appeared inside my current telephone bill.
-This insert was a request by Mr. Robert P Gruber for comments regarding the need for additional
+This letter (which is a slightly edited version of a fax sent to you earlier) is in response to an insert which appeared inside my current telephone bill.
+This insert was a request by Mr. Robert P Gruber for comments regarding the need for additional telephone numbers.

-The current recommendation of 2 area code/10 digit dialing that is before the Commission is the institution of two separate area codes within the area that is now area code 336.
-As I understand it, there are three major characteristics of this plan:
+The current recommendation of 2 area code/10 digit dialing that is before the Commission is the institution of two separate area codes within the area that is now serviced by area code 336.
+As I understand it, there are four major characteristics of this plan: